ubershmekel/thoughts/Arity Styles.md

 ```

 ## Globals
-Easy to guarantee behaviors (e.g. this avoids the potential bug of not passing `is_test` down everywhere), harder to see and predict what the code will do, impossible to thread or cooperatively use multiple different instances.
+Easy to guarantee behaviors (e.g. this avoids the potential bug of not passing `is_test` down everywhere), harder to see and predict what the code will do, impossible to thread or cooperatively use multiple different instances, can create bugs where different parts of the program contend for overriding the global.

 ```
 global_config.is_test = is_test
 launch_nuke(nuke_id, target_x, target_y)